Our News

 Big Plastic Count 9th-15th March

-The Big Plastic Count takes place again this year from 9th -15th March.
+The Big Plastic Count took place again this year in March.
 This is when you count how many pieces of plastic you use over a 7 day period.
 Several people in the village and also pupils at WSG school have taken part in the past.
-On average those who took part managed to reduce their usage from 30 items in 2022 to 24 items in 2024 and hopefully in 2026 we will see an even greater reduction.
-Please join us and send your results to info@shamleygreenenvironment.co.uk.
-Let’s see how low we can go!

-In trying to cut down on plastic we are lucky in Shamley Green for two reasons, firstly because we have the wonderful plastic free shop For Earth’s Sake in Upper House Lane (open Wed-Sat) where you can buy a huge range of goods free from packaging, including cereals, seeds and nuts, pasta, rice, grains and oils, and a whole host of other products all loose and packaging free.
-If you haven’t been do give it a try - take a few containers or use their paper bags.
-And we also have our brilliant village shop where you can buy a range of loose and unpackaged fruit and vegetables.
+We are lucky in Shamley Green because we have the wonderful plastic free shop For Earth’s Sake in Upper House Lane (open Wed-Sat) where you can buy a range of goods free from packaging, including cereals, seeds and nuts, pasta, rice, grains and oils, and a whole host of other products And we also have our brilliant village shop where you can buy a range of loose and unpackaged fruit and vegetables.

 Plastic-free shopping - a huge range of dry foodstuffs as well as washing and cleaning products - bring your own container or use their paper bags.